 Generate the first-return DSM to the limits of the DPA in a 32-bit floating-point GeoTIFF raster format.
-GDAL version 2.4.0 shall be used to populate GeoTIFF keys and tags, or as otherwise agreed to in advance and specified in the Task Order.
-Deliver DEM data in the same coordinate reference system (CRS) and tiling scheme as the lidar data, with no edge artifacts or mismatches.
+GDAL version 2.4.0 should be used to populate GeoTIFF keys and tags, or as otherwise agreed in advance and specified in the Task Order.
+Deliver DEM data in the same CRS and tiling scheme as the lidar data, with no edge artifacts or mismatches.